ChrisEOlsen/op-home-server/README.md

   name: admin
 spec:
   allow:
-    logins: ['root', 'chris']  # Replace 'chris' with your Linux username
+    logins: ['root', 'your_name']  # Replace 'your_name' with your Linux username or something
     node_labels:
       '*': '*'
     rules: